xp44mm/Notebook/ConcurrencyCookbook/01 Concurrency - An Overview.md

 The code in this example will deadlock if called from a UI or ASP.NET Classic context because both of those contexts only allow one thread in at a time.
 Deadlock will call WaitAsync, which begins the delay.
 Deadlock then (synchronously) waits for that method to complete, blocking the context thread.

 When the delay completes, await attempts to resume WaitAsync within the captured context, but it cannot because there's already a thread blocked in the context, and the context only allows one thread at a time.
-Deadlock can be prevented two ways: you can use ConfigureAwait(false) within WaitAsync (which causes await to ignore its context), or you can await the call to WaitAsync (making Deadlock into an async method).
+Deadlock can be prevented two ways: you can use `ConfigureAwait(false)` within WaitAsync (which causes await to ignore its context), or you can await the call to WaitAsync (making Deadlock into an async method).

 ##### WARNING

-If you use async, it's best to use async all the way.
+If you use `async`, it's best to use `async` all the way.

-For a more complete introduction to async, the online documentation that Microsoft has provided for async is fantastic; I recommend reading at least the Asynchronous Programming overview and the Task-based Asynchronous Pattern (TAP) overview.
+For a more complete introduction to `async`, the online documentation that Microsoft has provided for async is fantastic; I recommend reading at least the Asynchronous Programming overview and the Task-based Asynchronous Pattern (TAP) overview.
 If you want to go a bit deeper, there's also the Async in Depth documentation.

 Asynchronous streams take the groundwork of `async` and `await` and extend it to handle multiple values.
 Asynchronous streams are built around the concept of asynchronous enumerables, which are like regular enumerables, except that they enable asynchronous work to be done when retrieving the next item in the sequence.
 This is an extremely powerful concept that Chapter 3 covers in more detail.
 Asynchronous streams are especially useful whenever you have a sequence of data that arrives either one at a time or in chunks.
 For example, if your application processes the response of an API that uses paging with limit and offset parameters, then asynchronous streams are an ideal abstraction.
 As of the time of this writing, asynchronous streams are only available on the newest .NET platforms.